Nsustain/nsustain.com/.github/CONTRIBUTING.md

   <b>Thank You Note From the Maintainers</b>
 </p>

-Your contribution means a lot for Nsustain.
+We are grateful for your contributions to Nsustain and appreciate the time and effort you have dedicated to improving it.
-We always appreciate your time and effort to make Nsustain better.
+Your contributions are greatly valued and make a significant difference.
 Thank you!

 <br>
 <br>